-- “The team’s choice of Agile will compromise my meeting of my objectives.”
+- “The team’s choice of Agile may prevent me from meeting my objectives.”
 The stakeholders still need to follow the company’s processes and manage dependencies.
 Seek to understand their objectives, expectations, and obligations.
 Collaborate with them to produce backlog items that address their needs.

 - “They are asking for more time than I can spare.”
-Handle this by playing their involvement down.
+Handle this by playing down their involvement.
 Since you don’t truly know how much they’ll need to be involved, don’t try to secure guarantees you may not need.
 Explain that the team is autonomous.
-Emphasize that the team will do whatever they can without encumbering others or treading on their turf.
-And demonstrate a genuine intent to minimize the impact on the stakeholders’ workload and schedule, working out their involvement as time goes on.
+Emphasize that the team will do whatever they can, without encumbering others or treading on their turf.
+And demonstrate a genuine intent to minimize the impact on the stakeholders’ workload and schedule, adjusting their involvement as time goes on.

-- “I’m losing control.”
-Having a measure of predictability and a perception of control gives a good deal of comfort.
+- “I’m losing control!”
+Having a measure of predictability along with a perception of control gives a good deal of comfort.
 Agile provides excellent control while giving off the impression that it doesn’t.
-Explain the control mechanisms that they still have.
+Explain the control mechanisms that the person still has.

 To this day, more people are misinformed and confused about Agile than those who know what it is.
 Even those who’ve read a book on Agile might be confused by your team’s particular adaptation.
 Executives still tell me, “What’s the big deal?
-It’s only a process!” failing to realize the magnitude and ramifications of Agility.
+It’s only a process!” while failing to realize the magnitude and ramifications of Agility.
 Any moment you’re not out there setting records straight, they are forming their own impressions and telling themselves stories that may not be in your favor.
 Keep the lines of communication open.
-It’s sometimes the people you don’t see every day that you need to communicate a lot with.
+Sometimes it’s the people you don’t see every day whom you need to communicate with a lot.

 Remember that all project community members have needs, wants, and obligations, which they meet within the organizational power structure.
 Become familiar with that structure so you can be pragmatic about possibilities and expectations.
 You might need to make concessions, such as translating release and iteration plans into standardized project reports.
-Sometimes you’ll want to have certain item higher up in the backlog in order to get an influential person on your side.
+Sometimes you’ll want to have certain item higher up in the backlog so as to get an influential person on your side.
 Other times you’ll encounter resistance, such as the HR manager saying “We can’t include auditions in the hiring process,” or the Operations team lead saying “We can’t deploy more than once weekly.”
-Look for common ground and ask, “Here’s what I want to do, what is it that we can do given the constraints of your job?”
+Look for common ground and ask, “Here’s what I want to do.
+What can we do, given the constraints of your job?”